lttng/lttng-analyses/README.md

 ### Remote trace creation
 You can also create a trace on a server and send it to a remote host.
-The remote host only need to run `lttng-relayd -d` and be reachable over the network.
+The remote host only needs to run `lttng-relayd -d` and be reachable over the network.
-The only difference from the above commands is the tracing session's creation:
+The only difference with the above commands is the tracing session's creation:
 ```bash
 lttng create -U net://<remote-host>
 ```